ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 The Program is created using the `ts.createProgram` function, which can accept a variety of configuration options, such as

 - `options`: These are the compiler options that guide how the TypeScript Compiler will behave.
 This could include settings like the target ECMAScript version, module resolution strategy, and whether to include type-checking errors, among others.
 - `rootNames`: This property specifies the entry files for the program.
-It an array of filenames (.ts) that act as the roots from which the TypeScript Compiler will begin its operations.
+It is an array of filenames (.ts) that act as the roots from which the TypeScript Compiler will begin its operations.
 - `projectReferences`: If your TypeScript project consists of multiple sub-projects that reference each other, this property is used to manage those relationships.
 - `configFileParsingDiagnostics`: This property is an array that will capture any diagnostic information or errors that arise when parsing the tsconfig.json file.
+More on that later.

 ```ts
 const tsconfigPath = "./tsconfig.json"; // path to your tsconfig.json